splitgraph/madatdata/examples/README.md

 directories that need to be deleted - by the nature of having realistic examples, it can vary wildly and depends on the software being used.

+See `build-examples.sh` for exactly what is happening.

 Note: Each test cycle will change `yarn.lock` (which is why we do `yarn install` and not `yarn install --immutable` here), as the hash of each local package changes.
 It's best practice not to commit these changes into the repository, and leave `yarn.lock` referencing hashes of public versions of our packages.
 This way, the next developer starts from a known working state.
+If you check in the `examples/yarn.lock` file with these temporary SHAs, then nobody will be able to install the packages (at least without also using Verdaccio).

 ## Verdaccio: Delete everything (not just our packages) in `./examples`